AvikNayak22/ScreenRecorder/README.md

-# CaptureVision Lite
+# ScreenRecorder

-CaptureVision Lite is a web application that allows you to record your screen along with audio from your microphone.
-It provides a simple and intuitive interface for starting and stopping the recording, as well as downloading the recorded video.
+ScreenRecorder allows you to record your screen along with audio from your microphone.

 ## Demo
-You can see a live demo of the CaptureVision Lite <a href="https://aviknayak22.github.io/CaptureVision-Lite/" target="_blank"> here </a>.
+You can see a live demo here: https://aviknayak22.github.io/CaptureVision-Lite

 ## Features

-- Record your screen with audio from your microphone.
+- Record your screen with audio or without audio.
-- Start and stop the recording with ease.
-- Download the recorded video in MP4 format.
+- Download recorded video in MP4 format.
 - Video feedback to see what is being recorded.
-- Responsive design for a seamless experience on different devices.
+- Responsive design.

 ## Technologies Used